 - They are extremely directional, boom mic meaning they can pick up sound only from where they point.

 - They are lightweight and strong, making it simple to attach them to the boom pole and keep them in place.

 These are some tips to use mics in film/video.

 - If possible, get a boom pole that has an internal coiled cable.
 If the cable is not coiled internally, wrap the mic cable a few times around the length of your boom pole.
 Also, ensure that the cable is not too close to the boom pole.

 - Keep the boom pole mic as close to the sound source as possible without becoming visible in the camera frame.

-- The boom microphone is considered attached to the end of a boom stand to keep the actors/talent stationary for long-distance shots.
+- The boom microphone is considered attached to the end of a stand to keep the actors/talent stationary for long-distance shots.

 This application isn’t what we would consider a boom mic, but a microphone mounted on a boom stand.